Indira Gandhi: Primary years (1966–1984)

-First year
+First Term (1966–1967)

-Gandhi formed her government with Morarji Desai as deputy prime minister and finance minister.
-At the beginning of her first term as prime minister, she was widely criticised by the media and the opposition as a "Goongi goodiya" (Hindi for a "dumb doll") of the Congress party bosses who had orchestrated her election and then tried to constrain her.
+Gandhi formed her government as the Rajya Sabha member from Uttar Pradesh.
+She was the first indian prime minister from the Rajya Sabha.
+At the beginning of her first term as prime minister, she was widely criticised by the media and the opposition as the "Goongi goodiya" (Hindi for a "dumb doll") of the Congress party bosses who had orchestrated her election and then tried to constrain her.

-Indira was a reluctant successor to her famed father, although she had accompanied him on several official foreign visits and played an anchor role in bringing down the first democratically elected communist government in Kerala.
-According to certain sources it was the socialist leader Ram Manohar Lohia that first derided her personality as the "Goongi Goodiya" that later was echoed by other Congress politicians who were wary of her rise in the party.
+Indira was a reluctant successor to her famous father, although she had accompanied him on several official foreign visits and played a key role in bringing down the first democratically elected communist government in Kerala.
+According to certain sources it was the socialist leader Ram Manohar Lohia that first derided her as the "Goongi Goodiya", and it was later echoed by other Congress politicians who were wary of her rise in the party.

 One of her first major actions was to crush the separatist Mizo National Front uprising in Mizoram in 1966.